 Cross-site scripting (XSS) is one of the most prevalent, obstinate, and dangerous vulnerabilities in web applications.

-- Data enters a Web application through an untrusted source, most frequently a web request.
+- Data enters a Web application through an untrusted source, most frequently as a web request.

 - The data is included in dynamic content that is sent to a web user without being validated for malicious content.